jessicawheeler97/cd1756-Azure-Applications-project/WRITEUP.md

 - Dependency on Platform: You are dependent on the platform's updates and changes.
 If Azure makes changes to the App Service platform, it could impact your application

+Choice: App Service

+Justification: or this project, which was aimed at getting familiar with deploying applications, I chose to use Azure App Service due to its ease of deployment and cost-effectiveness.
+Given that the project was a simple learning exercise with only myself working on the app, there was no need for multiple virtual machines to accommodate multiple users.
+Additionally, Azure App Service seamlessly integrates with GitHub and supports Python code, making it an ideal choice for our requirements.

 ### Assess app changes that would change your decision.

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*